Retraction Dynamics of a Highly Viscous Liquid Sheet

 We note that our reduced problem is mathematically equivalent to a Stefan problem with time-dependent boundary conditions \cite{Ockendon:03}.
 This class of problems---first studied in the context of ice formation \cite{Stefan:89}---is characterized by a moving boundary whose position ($X_c(T)$ here) must be determined as part of the solution.
 While we have been unable to find an exact solution to this problem, we show in Secs.\,\ref{sec: early phase}--\ref{sec: phase changes} that several asymptotic formulae, valid for different stages of retraction, can be derived starting from the reduced problem.

-Similar heat-like equations describing the evolution of a thin film's thickness profile have been derived previously in the context of gravitationally-driven thin-film stretching \cite{kaye:91, stokes:04, Bradshaw-Hajek:07, Wylie:11}.
-However, these studies focused on a different physical setting and employed boundary conditions distinct from those in the present problem.
+Similar heat-like equations describing the evolution of the thickness profile have been derived previously in the context of gravitationally driven thin-film stretching \cite{kaye:91, stokes:04, Bradshaw-Hajek:07, Wylie:11}.
+In those studies, the authors also identified a conserved quantity of the flow analogous to Eq.\,\eqref{eq: h and v rel}.
+However, their analyses considered a different physical setting and employed boundary conditions distinct from those used in the present problem.